'Moment of joy for Arabs': Sheikh Mohammed congratulates Saudi Arabia on hosting 2034 FIFA World Cup

 The Kingdom will be the second Gulf nation to host the prestigious tournament after Qatar in 2022

-The Kingdom will be the first country in history to host the largest edition of the World Cup, which will see the participation of 48 national teams after the new system for the tournament was approved by the International Federation of Football Associations earlier.
+The Kingdom will be the first country in history to host the largest edition of the World Cup, which will see the participation of 48 national teams after Fifa approved the new system for the tournament.

+The decision was announced by FIFA President Gianni Infantino following a virtual extraordinary Congress.
+The 2030 and 2034 World Cups each had only a single bid and both were confirmed by acclamation.

 Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, praised the Kingdom's "great ambition" and "strong will," noting that these qualities would ensure a successful and memorable tournament.